 Increased Capital Requirements: Regulatory and legislative changes require us to maintain increased capital and bail-inable debt (debt that can be bailed in in resolution) and abide by tightened liquidity requirements.
 These requirements may significantly affect our business model, financial condition and results of operations as well as the competitive environment generally.
-Any perceptions in the market that we may be unable to meet our capital or liquidity requirements with an adequate buffer, or that we should maintain capital or liquidity in excess of these requirements or another failure to meet these requirements could intensify the effect of these factors on our business and results.
+Any perceptions in the market that we may be unable to meet our capital or liquidity requirements or another failure to meet these requirements could intensify the effect of these factors on our business and results.